-Every business, whether a large multinational or a tiny company, should have a set of standard business terms or conditions.
-This sets out the contract terms between the business and its customers and is designed to both limit liabilities and protect your rights.
+Every business, whether a large multinational or a simple soul entrepreneur company, should have a set of standard business terms or conditions.
+This sets out the contract terms between the business and its customers. such an agreement is designed to both limit liabilities and protect your rights.

 Often, a business supplies services and goods based on verbal or informal agreements.
-This is very risky – especially large sums are involved.
-If all terms are clearly set down in writing however, there is far less chance of a dispute arising.
+And contracts made verbally can still be binding – a contract does not have to be in writing.
+Oral contracts can be very risky – especially if large sums are involved. but the real problem with any verbal contract is proving that it exists, and what its terms were.
+In contrast, if all terms are agreed between both parties and that agreement is clearly set down in writing , there is far less chance of a dispute arising.

 What should my terms and conditions include?

 · Details of what services or goods will be provided.
 What are the products or services to be supplied?